SejalSarada/Universal-Dataset-Encoder/README.md

 ## 🚀 Overview
 **Revolutionary Quantum State Preparation Framework for the NISQ Era**

 This repository presents the **Universal Dataset Encoder (UDE)**, a novel variational quantum circuit (VQC) framework that addresses one of quantum computing’s most critical bottlenecks: efficient and scalable quantum state preparation.
 Unlike traditional methods that are single-state and dataset-specific, the UDE provides a universal, black-box circuit architecture that can encode **entire dataset matrices into quantum states simultaneously**.
+This work was conducted as part of a Bachelor's thesis at BITS Pilani, Goa Campus, carried out under supervision of Prof. Debajyoti Bera at IIIT Delhi.

 ---